asu-rdl/transceiver3.2.0-dualsystem/README.md

     - info: Serial com port used to communicate with the unit

 - FUNCTIONS:
-        - Sets the attenuation on a given port
     - **set_atten(addr, value) --> (tuple)**
         - *Sets the attenuation of an RF port*
         - addr